Post Summary: The Site Is the Foundation, Not the Whole Job

 Built wrong for traffic vs. no strategy behind it

-How do you tell which one you’re looking at?
+You can check this yourself.
 Read the page.
 Does the supporting paragraph line up with the heading?
-Is there a clear from top to bottom progression of an idea down to the final CTA — something like “let’s fix your clog”?
+Is there a clear from top to bottom progression of an idea down to the final CTA, something like “let’s fix your clog”?
 If yes, the architecture is sound and the issue is probably strategy or competition.
-If the page jumps around, if sections don’t connect, if you can’t tell what the page is supposed to rank for — things get really squirrely, and Google doesn’t like that.
+If the page jumps around, if sections don’t connect, if you can’t tell what the page is supposed to rank for, things get really squirrely, and Google doesn’t like that.
 Those pages usually don’t rank.

 Second: the content.
 Is it AI garbage, or is it your own unique content that can rank because it’s your voice, not someone else’s?
 Google has gotten very good at recognizing content that was generated to fill space versus content that was written to help the person reading it.
 If every page on your site reads like it could belong to any business in your industry, there’s no reason for Google to rank you over them.
 The content has to be specific to your business, your customers, and the questions they’re searching for.